 Create your own symbols in Chief Architect using a combination of custom objects.

 Symbols that are imported as a group are assigned names based on their original file names with the file extension omitted.

-This warning message will display if you try to perform a task like import a large 3D symbol and your system does not have enough memory to complete the task.
+This warning message will display if you try to perform a task, such as import a large 3D symbol, but your system does not have enough memory to complete the task.

 You can create custom door symbols and add them to the Library Browser by following the steps in this article.

 While the Truss tool does not create log trusses, you can download a Catalog of Components that include a selection of log trusses ready to be placed in your plans.